abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

       - Every object has an additional field that is it's count.

-      - When the object is created or some other variable references the object.
+      - *Increment:* When the object is created or some other variable references the object.

-      - Like a list if a variable goes inside of a list the reference count for that variable is 2 when it is remove the reference count is drop by 1.
+      - *Decrement and free:* When the refactor reaches 0, there are no references to the object, the memory is free.

       - Once is 0 that memory goes back to the O.S.